Slađana Milošević: Back in Serbia (1995–2024)

 Slađana Milošević took an active role in the protests against Slobodan Milošević's regime.
 On 13 January 2000, the Serbian (Julian) New Year celebration day, Slađana Milošević appeared on the protest concert organized by Otpor! organization at the Belgrade's Republic Square, delivering the Most Resisting Media Reporter Award.
 During the year, she performed with her band on the Democratic Opposition rallies.
 She also took part in "Vreme je" ("The Time Has Come") project conceptualized by ANEM (Association of Independent Media) and the G17+ NGO.
 She sang and played in the song in support of the awakening of the democratic awareness in Serbia.
 After speaking at a press conference in Belgrade's Media Center in July 2000 with Mlađan Dinkić, one of G17+ leaders, she was arrested in her residence.
 There was neither explanation nor there were any charges brought up.
 After questioning, she was let free.

 During the spring of 2002, in order to mark 25 years since her solo debut, she released three compilation albums entitled Metamorfoza (Metamorphosis), featuring selection of previously released songs as well as previously unreleased material.
+In 2007, she released the compilation album Fantastično putovanje, featuring bonus DVD with her music videos.
+In 2010, under the pseudonym Sweety, she recorded the song "Izdaja (Ja bih da odmorim dušu)" ("Betrayal (I Would Like to Rest My Soul") with the progressive/power metal band Alogia for the various artists album Vreme brutalnih dobronamernika (Time of Brutal Well-Intentioned People).

 Other activities

 Together with Jasmina Malešević, Milošević wrote a book of short stories entitled Adame, ne ljuti se (Don't Get Mad, Adam), published in 2001.
 Milošević promoted the book with an outdoor theatrical performance in Belgrade's Knez Mihailova Street.
+She wrote a two-volume book on the women's role in history entitled Muška žena (Male Woman), published in 2012.
+In 2016, she published the book on Nikola Tesla's visionary work, entitled Tri projekta Tesla (Three Tesla Projects).

-In 2002, in Los Angeles she recorded a five-episode documentary series Muzička industrija Amerike (American Music Industry) for the Radio Television of Serbia.
+In 2002, in Los Angeles she recorded a five-episode documentary series, Muzička industrija Amerike (American Music Industry), for the Radio Television of Serbia.
 For a short period of time, she hosted the show Animal Tested on Radio 202.

 Milošević was a president of the Art Es Norma association and organized A Better World campaign, with the goal of raising awareness about the importance of copyright.
 As a part of an anti-piracy campaign, she composed the song "Osma i deveta zapovest" ("Eight and Ninth Commandment"), co-writing the lyrics with alternative rock musician Rambo Amadeus and rapper Voodoo Popeye.